TwitPic mainpage in 2011-01-12

 The number after

 --concurrent determines how many threads run at the same time.
 You can increase this number if your resources (RAM, CPU, bandwidth) are sufficient.
-However, if you constantly see messages about rate limiting, there is no need to increase the concurrency.
+However, if you constantly see messages about rate limiting or you start receiving 502/503 responses, there is no need to increase the concurrency.
 Note: the higher the concurrency is, the more the chance is to be banned by TwitPic staff.

 If you want to stop the script, please do it gracefully if possible.
 To do so, create an empty file named STOP in the folder of the script (terminal command:

 touch STOP).
 The script finishes the current item(s) and stops only after that.
 (If you kill the script immediately, the items get broken, and they will need to be reassigned to another user.) – Before starting the script again, don't forget to remove the STOP file.